From Device Trust to Okta FastPass

 Do I need Okta Device Trust for Okta FastPass?

 Device Trust enables device management.
-In Classic Engine, Device Trust is established by the presence of certificates and has a strong dependency with Jamf (for macOS) and Active Directory (for Windows).
+In Classic Engine, Device Trust is established by the presence of certificates and has a strong dependency on Jamf (for macOS) and Active Directory (for Windows).
 In Identity Engine, Device Trust still works with certificates, but it uses Okta Verify and works across all MDMs.
-Devices are managed by an endpoint management tool (for example, Jamf Pro Workspace ONE) before end users can access Okta-managed apps.
+An endpoint management tool (for example, Jamf Pro Workspace ONE) manages devices before end users can access Okta-managed apps.
 Okta FastPass enables passwordless authentication.
 You combine Device Trust with Okta FastPass to obtain strong passwordless authentication on managed, compliant devices.

 Why do end users require the latest version of Okta Verify?

 Okta Verify registers the device in the Universal Directory.
 Okta Verify detects the presence of management certificates on the device to attest that a device is managed or trusted.
 The latest version is required for Okta FastPass.

 Where can I learn more about Device Trust on Classic Engine?

 Can I revert to Classic Engine after I upgrade to the Identity Engine?